-ThatShelf.com endeavours to bring you the latest reviews, interviews, and opinions from the world of movies, video games, and television.
-Put some faces to names.
+ThatShelf.com brings you the latest reviews, interviews, and opinions from the world of film, TV, and video games

 Email - [email protected]

 Jason Gorber is a film journalist and member of the Toronto Film Critics Association, OFCS and the Critics Choice Association.
 He is CBC Radio Metro Morning's Film Correspondent, and regularly contributes to POV Magazine, RogerEbert.com and CBC Radio's q programme.
 His writing has appeared in Esquire, The Toronto Star, The Globe and Mail, The National Post, Screen Anarchy (aka TwitchFilm), SlashFilm, HighDefDigest, Birth.Movies.Death, IndieWire and more.
 He has appeared on CTV NewsChannel, CP24, and many other broadcasters.
 He has been a jury member at the Reykjavik International Film Festival, Calgary Underground Film Festival, RiverRun Film Festival, TIFF Canada's Top 10, Reel Asian, Festival Regard and Fantasia's New Flesh Award.
 Jason has been a Tomatometer-approved critic for over 20 years.

 Managing Editor / Social Media Director / Film Critic